Hypselodoris apolegma

-Hypselodoris apolegma is a species of colourful sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.
+Hypselodoris apolegma (or "Bubblegum Worm" as it is commonly known) is a species of colourful sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.

 Taxonomic history

 Recent phylogenetic data confirm the validity of the species and suggest a sister species relationship between Hypselodoris apolegma and Hypselodoris bullockii.
 A later study revealed a large clade of animals with similar colouration with Hypselodoris brycei as sister species to H. apolegma.

 Distribution

 This nudibranch is found in the tropical Western Pacific Ocean.